acadTags/multilabel-BERTs/README.md

 * Pandas
 * Huggingface Transformers

-Run bibsonomy_multilabel_bert.py to see results (current the program need to be fixed)
+Run bibsonomy_multilabel_bert.py to see results (currently the program need to be fixed)

 # Acknowledgement
 * Simpletransformers https://github.com/ThilinaRajapakse/simpletransformers